top of page

 Wadi Rum

-Wadi Rum, also known as the Valley of the Moon, is a breathtaking desert wilderness in southern Jordan.
-It is characterized by its stunning red sand dunes, dramatic rock formations, and unique lunar-like landscapes.
-Wadi Rum is famous for its association with the exploits of T.E.
-Lawrence and was featured in the film "Lawrence of Arabia."
-It's a popular destination for desert safaris, rock climbing, and stargazing due to its remote and otherworldly beauty.
+Wadi Rum, or the Valley of the Moon, in southern Jordan, captivates with its red sand dunes, striking rock formations, and lunar landscapes.
+Linked to T.E.
+Lawrence and immortalized in "Lawrence of Arabia," it's a top spot for desert safaris, rock climbing, and stargazing, drawing visitors to its remote and mesmerizing allure.

 Hamamat Main